google/go-cloud/internal/website/content/howto/secrets/crypt.md

 some providers not permitted).
 If you need your application to encrypt or decrypt large amounts of data, you should:

-1. generate a key for the encryption algorithm (16KiB chunks with [`secretbox`][] is a reasonable approach).
+1. Generate a key for the encryption algorithm (16KiB chunks with [`secretbox`][] is a reasonable approach).
 2. Encrypt the key with secret keeper.
 3. Store the encrypted key somewhere accessible to the application.